If you sustained injuries in a rear-end collision in Alabama, you may have the right to recover compensation from the party who hit you.

 What Causes Most Rear-End Collisions in Alabama?

-According to the Alabama Department of Transportation, driver errors were a contributing factor to at least 114,734 total traffic crashes in Alabama in 2018, rear-end collisions being one of the most frequently occurring types of collisions.
+According to the Alabama Department of Transportation, driver errors were a contributing factor in at least 114,734 total traffic crashes in 2018.
+Rear-end collisions were one of the most frequently occurring types of collisions.

 The following are the leading causes for most rear-end collisions in Alabama: